By Casey Reid 1 min read

 Bankroll Management and Variance Mitigation

 Managing your bankroll effectively is paramount to long-term success.
-A common rule is to have at least 20-30 buy-ins for the stakes you're playing, to withstand inevitable variance swings.
-For example, if you're playing $1/$2 cash games with a buy-in of £200, your bankroll should ideally be a minimum of £4,000 to avoid tilt and rash decisions.
+A common rule is to have at least 20-30 buy-ins for the stakes you're playing, to withstand inevitable Variance swings.
+For example, if you're playing $1/$2 Cash Games with a buy-in of £200, your bankroll should ideally be a minimum of £4,000 to avoid tilt and rash decisions.

 Utilise tools like bankroll management strategies to set limits, prevent tilt, and plan for fluctuations.
 Remember, even the best players encounter losing streaks, so emotional discipline and data-driven adjustments are vital.